bal-agates/python-gdcm-examples/README.md

 ## Updated Source

-The following have been updated.
+The following have been updated for Python 3.
+I have run "ruff format" on these to make the formatting consistent.

 * ConvertNumpy.py.
 Notes: 1
 * ConvertPIL.py.
 Notes: 1